Puebla (city): Other notable buildings

 The Casa del Deán is the oldest noble house in the city of Puebla, constructed by Tomás de la Plaza Goes, who was the deacon of the Cathedral of Puebla.
 It was finished in 1580.
 The building remained practically intact until 1953, when it was going to be demolished to construct a movie theater.
 Protests to save the building, due to its murals and façade, succeeded in preserving only a portion of the building.
 The murals are frescos, which are the only surviving non-religious examples from the 16th century in their original place in Mexico.
 The gray stone façade is completely smooth to let the main portal, of Renaissance style, stand out.
 The portal contains and upper and lower portion with a crest.

 The Teatro Principal de Puebla (Main Theater of Puebla) was inaugurated in 1761 by Miguel de Santamaría.
 In 1902, the theater burned down, and was rebuilt in 1940, and again in 1998.
 The theater hosts cultural events and art shows featuring regional, national and international artists.

 The Municipal Palace is located on Maximino Avila Camacho.
 The façade is made of gray cantera stone in Renaissance style, using Ionic columns and pediments, differing from the other buildings that border the main plaza.
 The portal has two levels topped by a central garret, in which there is a clock and towers on each side.

 The Fountain of the China Poblana is located on Blvd Heroes de 5 de May.
 It is a monumental work done in cantera stone and Talavera tile, with a base of about thirty meters in diameter.
 In the center is a column that supports two large bowls and a sculpture of the China Pobalana which is over three meters high.
 This fountain was inaugurated in September 1971.
 The monument was sculpted by Jesús Corro Ferrer, who portaraited the China Poblana using the image of his own wife - María del Consuelo López y Martínez.
+The Monument to Rafael Cabrera is also located in the city.

+Puente de Ovando is a small stone bridge across the river, in the Analco neighborhood of Puebla, built in 1775.